-To apply for a place at this school, the parent must complete a common application form (CAF) available from the local authority in which the child lives.
-The parent will be advised of the outcome of the application on 1 March 2017 or the next working day, initially by a letter or email from the local authority on behalf of the governing body.
+To apply for a place at this school, the parent/student must complete an application form online available on the school's website.
+The parent will be advised of the outcome of the application by the school.

 If the parent is required to provide supplemental evidence to support the application (e.g. a bap tismal certificate), this evidence should be provided at the time of application.
 If not provided, evidence may be sought by the governing body following the closing date for applications.
 This information must have been correct at the date of closing for applications.